Grace to You, Phil Johnson’s rebuttal

 Smart.
 Give the wildest exaggeration.
 Mischaracterize your opposition.
 Call them names.
-Be melodramatic yourself as you tell your story.
-Then tell people the point of what he said, and the point of Scripture and conclude with what should be clear in biblical text (assuming one would agree with JMac, otherwise I am assuming we don’t understand clear biblical text) Oh, and then reinforce it with the words, “and I think would be affirmed by all sides”.
+Be melodramatic yourself (as you claim the opposition is) while you tell your story.
+Then tell people the point of what he said, and the point of Scripture and conclude with what should be clear in biblical text (assuming one would agree with JMac).
+Otherwise I am assuming we don’t understand clear biblical text if we disagree with JMac)….
+Oh, and then reinforce it with the words, “and I think would be affirmed by all sides”.
 (So those who don’t agree, must be the minority.
 That is one area I agree with you on Phil, there are a ‘few’ of us.)

 GTY: Phil continues: “If someone…imagines he was saying it’s no great sin to receive the mark of the Beast, listen again; that grossly twists what he actually said.”

 What???
 Who is twisting whose words here?
 How does he know someone is imagining MacArthur saying, “it’s no great sin to receive the mark”?
 I don’t think that was actually the crux of the problem Phil.
 We weren’t classifying how great the sins Phil.
-“Just the facts ma’am, just the facts,” as Sgt.
-Friday used to say.
+Give us the facts not twisting (“Just the facts ma’am, just the facts,” as Sgt.
+Friday used to say.)